alfahadsqa/alfahadsqa/README.md

 👨‍💻 All of my projects are available at https://github.com/alfahadsqa?tab=repositories

-💬 Ask me about Software testing,strategies,Automation testing frameworks,Manual Testing.
+💬 Ask me about Software testing, strategies, Automation testing frameworks, Manual Testing.

 📫 You can reach me at: alfahad.sqa@gmail.com